OnePageCRM/OnePageCRM.github.io/_posts/2023-10-13-upload-to-s3-through-opc-api.md

 --form 'file=@"<PATH_TO_THE_FILE_TO_UPLOAD>"'
 ```

-Where `<PATH_TO_THE_FILE_TO_UPLOAD>` should be replaced with the path to the file you would like to upload,
+Replace `<PATH_TO_THE_FILE_TO_UPLOAD>` with the path to the file you want to upload.

-`<FILENAME>` should be replaces with the name of the file that you are uploading.
+`<FILENAME>` should be replaced with the name of the file that you are uploading.

-And you also need to make sure that the other fields are filled with the values that you have received in the previous request from the last section.
+Make sure that other fields are filled with the values that you have received in your first request (see Step 1).

-Notes:
+Keep in mind a few things:

--> Maximum file size is 10 MB / 10485760 bytes.
+- The maximum allowed file size is 10 MB/10485760 bytes.
--> You should not exceed your available storage from your OnePageCRM account
+- You should not exceed your available storage on your OnePageCRM account (go to your [Document’s page](https://app.onepagecrm.com/documents) inside OnePageCRM).

-#### Step 3: Informing OnePageCRM back after a successful upload to AWS S3
+### Step 3.
+Inform OnePageCRM about a successful upload to AWS S3

-Now that you have your file uploaded successfully to AWS S3, OnePageCRM app does not know yet about yet, so you should now send one last request to OnePageCRM to notify it that you have uploaded the file successfully to the pre-signed URL, And you should also specify to which resource you would like to attach the uploaded file.
+Once you have your file uploaded successfully to AWS S3, OnePageCRM doesn’t know about this yet.
+That’s why you need to send one last request to OnePageCRM to notify the app that you have uploaded the file successfully to the pre-signed URL.

-for example, if you would like to attach the uploaded attachment to a `note` inside of the `contact` that you used its ID in the very first request, Then, you should get the ID of that note `<NOTE_ID>` and send a request like the following one:
+In this request, you need to specify which resource you want to attach the uploaded file to.

-POST: `/attachments`
+For example, imagine you want to attach the file to a `note` inside of the `contact` whose ID you used in the very first request.
+In this case, you need to get the ID of that note `<NOTE_ID>` and send a request similar to:

-with a body like the following:
+POST: `/attachments` with a body like the following one:

 ```
 {
   "reference_id": "<NOTE_ID>",